Why polio continues to be a health risk in Pakistan | DW | 15.09.2020

 The government says it has adopted a new strategy to tackle the polio menace by including community and religious leaders to work with them.
 According to Dr. Safdar, this strategy was effective in bringing down polio cases to as low as eight in 2017 and 12 in 2018.

-However, things have changed since Prime Minister Imran Khan came to power in 2018, according to Dr Safdar.
+However, things have changed since Prime Minister Imran Khan came to power in 2018.
 In 2019, cases rose to 148 from 12 in previous year.

 Any hope for bringing the numbers down in 2020 was dashed with the start of the coronavirus crisis in March.
 Experts fear that Pakistan could see more polio cases in coming months as the government suspended nationwide polio campaigns between April and July to focus on efforts to curb COVID-19.